Frequently Asked Questions

 QUESTION: What games does the Maryland Lottery offer and how do you play them?

-ANSWER: The Maryland Lottery offers a variety of games to suit every personality.
+ANSWER: The Maryland Lottery offers a diverse range of games to suit all types of players.
 Click HERE for game descriptions and rules.

 QUESTION: Where can you play the Lottery?